backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Spot Instances & Fleet.md

 ### The difference between one time and persistent request
 -   **One Time request** → once the request is *fulfilled* instances are launched and the *spot request will go away*.
 -   **Persistent** → we want x number of instances from the spot request *as long as the spot request is valid* (`valid from → valid until`).
-If the instances are stopped because current spot price > max price then the spot request will go back into action and will restart the instances when spot price < max price.
+	- If the instances are **interrupted** because current spot price > max price then the spot request will go back into action and *will restart* the instances when spot price < max price.
+	- If you **stop** the instances then the *instances will not be started automatically*.

 > [!info] Cancelling a spot request does not terminate the instances.
 So it is our responsibility to terminate the running instances.